In this article you can find all the info you need to not only look stylish but also act eco-consciously when wearing a reusable face mask.

 Second of all, since these medical masks are disposable face masks, they raise a new environmental issue.

-A plastic lined, petroleum-based face mask is no better than a plastic cup or bag floating in the ocean.
+petroleum-based face mask is no better than a plastic cup or bag floating in the ocean.
 It’ll take years or even centuries to break these masks down.

 Of course surgical-grade face masks are vital in certain circumstances and without a safe alternative in these situations they can’t be swapped for anything else.